 Testing is available at Oklahoma City Indian Clinic to current patients Monday – Friday by appointment.
 Please call your medical care team to request a test at (405) 948-4900 ext.
 142 for adult patients and ext.
 633 for pediatric patients.
-The drive-thru testing location is in the parking lot of 309 S Ann Arbor.
+The testing location is at 4901 W. Reno Ave.
+Ste.
+750, Oklahoma City, OK 73127.
 Currently, COVID-19 tests are not given to non-patients.
 If you are not a patient and need a test, please visit Oklahoma State Department of Health’s website here.

 About the Coronavirus (COVID-19)